rviscarra/blog/content/en/post/pyo3-psbt.md

 {{</alert>}}

-We can see Maturin generated a Rust project with some source samples, since we indicated that we wanted to use PyO3 bindings the `pyo3` crate has been included as a dependency, all that is left is to install the `bitcoin` create with `cargo add bitcoin@^0.32.0` and replace the contents of the `btc/src/lib.rs` file with the following code sample:
+We can see Maturin generated a Rust project with some source samples, since we indicated that we wanted to use PyO3 bindings the `pyo3` crate has been included as a dependency, all that is left is to install the `bitcoin` crate with `cargo add bitcoin@^0.32.0` and replace the content of the `btc/src/lib.rs` file with the following code sample:

 ```rust
 use std::str::FromStr;